Benchmark

 Series B in 1999

-Critical Path was acquired by Openwave Messaging on December 4, 2013.
-Critical Path offers consumer and enterprise solutions for online and mobile communication.
-The portfolio spans web and mobile messaging, social media messaging, security and archiving.
-They also own the award-winning "ShoZu" service which connects millions of subscribers around the world to their favourite social sites and feeds.
-Critical Path's Memova suite of applications and services are chosen by leading service providers and enterprises around the world to enable millions of people to communicate, connect, share and organize while providing industry-leading safety and assurance.
-With offices around the globe, Critical Path supports companies with their deployments of Memova solutions to drive revenue, boost loyalty, streamline operations and reduce costs.
-In November 2010 it merged with Mirapoint who are a global leader in the mail server appliance market.
-By combining email security expertise with extensive messaging appliance experience, Mirapoint offers the industry’s only integrated email security, archiving and mailbox appliances with a dramatically lower total cost of ownership (TCO), as well as security, simplicity and peace of mind.
-Their mail server appliances and messaging appliances intelligently serve, secure and manage more than 120 million mailboxes worldwide, from large enterprises and service providers to educational institutions and government entities.
+Critical Path, acquired by Openwave Messaging in December 2013, provides consumer and enterprise solutions for online and mobile communication.
+Its portfolio includes web and mobile messaging, social media messaging, security, and archiving services.
+The company owns the award‑winning ShoZu service, which connects millions of users to social sites and feeds.
+Critical Path’s Memova suite is adopted by leading service providers and enterprises worldwide to enable large numbers of people to communicate, connect, share, and organize while ensuring safety and assurance.
+With global offices, the firm supports deployments of Memova solutions to increase revenue, enhance loyalty, streamline operations, and reduce costs.
+In November 2010 it merged with Mirapoint, a global leader in mail‑server appliances, creating an integrated offering of email security, archiving, and mailbox appliances that serves more than 120 million mailboxes for enterprises, service providers, educational institutions, and government entities.

 Critical Path